pixlsus/GIMP-Scripts/README.md

     ![download as zip](Download-zip.png)

+    Then extract the contents to an appropriate folder for the step below.

 4. Following the above example of adding a new directory for GIMP to search for scripts, add this new cloned directory.

 Voilà!